 If you're dealing with chronic or frequent inflammation—which Dr. Boham reiterates is tied to severe health consequences including heart disease, cancer, dementia and depression, asthma—diet changes might be your first line of attack.
 Dr. Boham suggests trying an elimination diet (no dairy, gluten, added sugars, or processed items) as well amping up your dose of anti-inflammatory foods and drinks.

 If this doesn't help, see a doctor—or, better yet, visit one before shifting your diet to attempt self-treatment—for CRP or ESR tests (blood tests used to measure inflammation, among other things) to confirm the existence and severity of inflammation.
-From there, treatment can take several different shapes, including a personalized diet and medication regimen you can create with your doctor.
+From there, treatment can take several different shapes, including a personalized diet, trying supplements for bloating, and a medication regimen you can create with your doctor.

 Loading More Posts...